Lynn Girton- A Champion of Justice for Those Who Might Otherwise Be Forgotten

 Lynn Girton leaves her mark on everything that she does.
 The soldiers and veterans in Greater Boston are better off today not only because of the work Lynn does, but because of the work she inspires others to do.

-Posted on September 20, 2012, in Public Service, Pro Bono and tagged Public Service, Pro Bono, Community, Delivery of Legal Services Section, Military, Veterans, Yellow Ribbon.
+Posted on September 20, 2012, in Pro Bono, Public Service and tagged Community, Delivery of Legal Services Section, Military, Pro Bono, Public Service, Veterans, Yellow Ribbon.
 Bookmark the permalink.
 Leave a Comment.